SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 Bruno is an open-source API client for exploring and testing APIs.
 Use it to create the resource group, register the Object Store credentials as a generic secret, and provision the document grounding pipeline with the AI Core Document Grounding REST API.

-- Download and install the latest version of [Bruno](https://www.usebruno.com/downloads).
+- Download and install [Bruno](https://www.usebruno.com/downloads) **v3 or higher**.

 > **Note:** The templates collections are stored as `.yml` files.
-Older Bruno versions do not support the YAML import format, so make sure to install the latest release.
+Bruno versions older than v3 do not support the YAML import format, so make sure to install v3 or higher.

 - Open Bruno and click the **+** icon next to **Collections** in the left navigation, then select **Import collection**.
 - Pick the `aicore-dg-s3.yml` collection file when prompted.